kevintuhumury/dashing-milkman/README.md

 ### Sorting

 As described in the introduction of this widget, the tasks can be sorted by date (as shown above) or by priority.
-Simply fill in `priority` instead of `date` as the value for `sort_by`:
+Simply fill in `priority` instead of `date` as the value for `sort_by` to do just that:

 ```ruby
 sort_by = "priority"